 Adaptive Physical Education Services

 A licensed adaptive physical education teacher will evaluate and identify a student who has significantly delayed motor skills or is unable to safely participate in general physical education.
-Consultation services to the general education physical education teacher maybe provided for accommodations and modifications to allow the student to remain in general education.
+Consultation services to the general education teacher may be provided for accommodations and modifications to allow the student to remain in general education.
 Direct services may be provided to the student who requires more specialized instruction or support.
 Adaptive physical education consists of developmental activities based on student’s interest, capacities and limitations.
-These services may be provided individually or in a group setting as determined in the IEP.
+These services are provided individually or in a group setting as determined in the IEP.
 Adaptive physical education is also provided to alternative special education programs not located in a school.

 Educational Counseling Services

 Educational counseling services may be provided for a student with a disability who is significantly lacking in the areas of self awareness and interpersonal relationships with others.
 Counseling topics would focus on self awareness, character building, appropriate social interactions, conflict resolution and coping skills.
 Direct services may be provided in an individual or group setting through discussions, reading value books, video clips, social clubs, role playing and social games.
 Educational counseling services may be provided by a GLASS social worker, school counselor and/or licensed emotional disabled teachers.